aaevans03/startup/notes.md

 Commands:
 - `app.get`: if the URL matches what `app.get` asks for, then run a function
-- `app.use`: run this every time, no matter then URL
+- `app.use`: run this every time, no matter the URL
 - `next()`: call the next function in the file.

 ## Cookies: